AndrewEllis93/Print-Tuning-Guide/articles/useful_macros.md

 This is the simple looping implementation.
 If you're feeling fancy, you can also [play tunes with it](https://github.com/majarspeed/Profiles-Gcode-Macros/tree/main/Beeper%20tunes).
 (Tune macros by Dustinspeed#6423)

 ## Non-PWM Beeper
-Non PWM beepers are used on some other displays such as the Ender 3 stock display.
+Non-PWM beepers are used on some other displays such as the Ender 3 stock display.

 Your `pin` will likely be different.
 ```